Detectability and Parameter Estimation for Einstein Telescope Configurations with GWJulia: Forecasts on parameter estimation with different ET configurations

 \section{Forecasts on parameter estimation with different ET configurations}

 For each event type, we start by presenting the SNR results, followed by the FIM analysis.
 While typically, larger SNR translates to better parameter estimation, as we will see later, this is not always the case and is valid only on average.
-In general, there is no proof that a larger SNR translates to a better parameter estimation, and this is due to the fact that the FIM depends on the derivatives of the waveforms.
-Thus, this introduces non-trivial behaviours in the FIM evaluation, which limits the possibility of establishing a clear relation between SNR and parameter accuracy.
+For example, two events with the same SNR but measured with two different networks will have very different parameter accuracies, e.g., the network with more detectors will likely have a better sky position accuracy.
+Overall, this introduces non-trivial behaviours in the FIM evaluation, which limits the possibility of establishing a clear relation between SNR and parameter accuracy.

 However, it is still interesting to compare the SNR distribution for different detectors.
 Notice that while the \texttt{T} configuration has three interferometers, the other networks are composed of only two interferometers.
 After the SNR, we will present the FIM analysis showing the cumulative distribution functions (CDF) relative to the parameter uncertainties, given the assumed population of CBC.
 In the case of BBH, we will further analyze the golden events detection implications.